sunt05/SuPy/docs/source/version-history/dev.rst

   1. ESTM is not supported yet.
   2. BLUEWS, a CBL modules in SUEWS, is not supported yet.
-  3. Performance in parallel mode is NOT supported on Windows due to system limitation.
+  3. Simulation in parallel mode is NOT supported on Windows due to system limitation.